| #chatterlings Chat with guest author MJ Rose |

 mjrose: Yes Joan, browsing is wonderful.

-JoanZS: There are many things I would not have discovered if it had not been for browsing.
+JoanZS: There are many things I would not have discovered if it had not been

 Vol: Would be mine, too, if I could stand longer -- or if I drank coffee